This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 Criminal justice agencies use a variety of strategies to combat gang-related crime.

 Prevention refers to services, programs or activities designed to prevent people from joining gangs.
 Prevention often focuses on young persons.
-Situational gang crime prevention focuses more on the situational causes of crime and less on the dispositional traits of specific offenders and often addresses the environmental and opportunistic factors that influence offender decision-making.
+Situational gang crime prevention focuses more on the situational causes of crime and less on the dispositional traits of specific individuals and often addresses the environmental and opportunistic factors that influence the decision-making of those committing offenses.

 Intervention seeks to draw gang members and close associates away from the gang lifestyle.
 Many programs involve law enforcement coordination with community- or faith-based organizations to offer education, job training and community service opportunities as incentives to quit the gang while still holding those receiving services accountable for continued delinquent or criminal activity.